simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

                             total, or by row average if that is displayed.
   -% --percent              express values in percentage of each column's
                             total
+  -r --related              show the other accounts transacted with, instead
-     --invert               display all amounts with reversed sign --transpose            transpose rows and columns
-     --layout=ARG           how to lay out multi-commodity amounts and the overall table:
+     --invert               display all amounts with reversed sign --transpose            switch rows and columns (use vertical time axis) --layout=ARG           how to lay out multi-commodity amounts and the overall table:
                             'wide[,WIDTH]': commodities on one line
                             'tall'        : commodities on separate lines
-                            'bare'        : commodity symbols in one column 'tidy'        : every attribute in its own column -O --output-format=FMT    select the output format.
-Supported formats: txt, html, csv, tsv, json, fods.
+                            'bare'        : commodity symbols in one column 'tidy'        : every attribute in its own column --base-url=URLPREFIX   in html output, generate links to hledger-web, with this prefix.
+(Usually the base url shown by hledger-web; can also be relative.)
+  -O --output-format=FMT    select the output format.
+Supported formats:
+                            txt, html, csv, tsv, json, fods.
   -o --output-file=FILE     write output to FILE.
 A file extension matching